 There was more or less one other plotline in the entirety of Season 7, since Sam at the Citadel is barely worthy of thought.
 I’m speaking, of course, of Winterfell, which believe it or not, was fairly promising in terms of offering a relatively feminist plotline.

-I have a feeling we were supposed to be more on Jon’s side than Sansa’s with their early bickering, but once he left for Dragonstone, she was left to run the entire North and did a damn good job at it.
+I have a feeling we were supposed to be more on Jon’s side than Sansa’s with their early bickering, but once he left for Dragonstone, she was left to run the entire North and did a darn good job at it.
 Sure, she was doing it in vampish attire, but we saw her handling the Northern Lords with grace, and worrying about things like grain stores and proper armoring for the cold.
 It was all a bit basic, but nothing particularly revenge-filled or violent.

 However, all that went up in smoke the second Sansa was reunited with her siblings.
-Arya was instantly suspicious of the way she was running things, since they were going over well with the Northern Lords, unlike the King who Fucked Off Out of the North.
+Arya was instantly suspicious of the way she was running things, since they were going over well with the Northern Lords, unlike the King who Pissed Off Out of the North.
 This then led to a bizarrely escalating tension between the sisters, where not only did they not get along, but Arya threatened to outright murder Sansa and steal her face.
 “Catty women” is a sexist trope, and one Game of Thrones has a long history with, but this was an entirely new level.

 What’s weirder still is that while this may have worked in a kind of “oh god, look what Arya’s become” way, it was instead played as this reasonable beef between them.
 Arya took to blaming Sansa for the downfall of House Stark, and the damning evidence—a letter Sansa had been forced to write to Robb asking him to bend the knee to Joffrey—was evidence that Sansa herself feared, meaning it must have been a somewhat valid point on Arya’s part.